prominenceai/deepstream-services-library/docs/overview.md

 * **Class Id** - filters on a specified GIE Class Id when checking detected objects.
 Use `DSL_ODE_ANY_CLASS` to disable the filter
 * **Source** - filters on a unique Source name.
 Use `DSL_ODE_ANY_SOURCE` or NULL to disabled the filter
 * **Dimensions** - filters on an object's dimensions ensuring both width and height minimums and/or maximums are met.
-* **Confidence** - filters on an object's GIE confidence requiring a minimum value.
+* **Confidence** - filters on an object's Inference confidence or Tracker confidence requiring a minimum value.
 * **Inference Component** - filters on inference metadata from a specific inference component.
 * **Inference Done** - filtering on the Object's inference-done flag.
 * **In-frame Areas** - filters on specific areas (see ODE Areas below) within the frame, with both areas of inclusion and exclusion supported.

+Triggers have definable event-limits and frame-limits which can be which can be set, reset when reached, and updated and anytime.
 Refer to the [ODE Trigger API Reference](/docs/api-ode-trigger.md) for more information.

 ### ODE Actions
 **ODE Actions** handle the occurrence of Object Detection Events each with a specific action under the categories below.